-"Roach woulda been a spread for Tony, because the wop eats these port-siders up.
-The town sports know that, and they woulda sunk heavy on Tony.
+"Roach would been a spread for Tony, because the wop eats these port-siders up.
+The town sports know that, and they would a sunk heavy on Tony.
 We was goin' to bet our shirts on Roach, and Tony would flop along about the third.
 Then we could all left this dump and gone to Australia.